Even Faster Kernel Matrix Linear Algebra via Density Estimation: Technical Overview of Upper Bounds

 Their analysis proceeds as follows.
 First, note that can ignore all coordinates $y_j \le O(\eps /n^{1.5})$ since these values can only contribute value $\le O(\eps/\sqrt{n})$ error to the above sum. \cite{b0} then proceed by bucketing the rest of the coordinates, which are all in the range $[\eps/n^{1.5}, 1]$, into geometrically increasing values by a factor of $1+\eps$.
 Ignoring logarithmic and $d$ factors for the sake of this discussion, this results in $O(1/\eps)$ total buckets.

-Inside every bucket, the coordinates are of all of approximately the same value (up to a multiplicative $1+\eps$ factor), so one can effectively `factor out' the coordinates $y_j$ in the desired sum for the first coordinate of $Ky$, and use a standard KDE query, calling on \cref{a0}.
-The runtime is dominated by the error $\mu$ that is set. \cite{b0} show that setting a \emph{universal} value of $\mu = O(\eps/n)$ suffices for every bucket, leading to a running time of $\wt O(n^{p}/\eps^{2+p})$ per bucket and a total running time of $\wt O(n^{p}/\eps^{3+p})$ per coordinate, and hence an overall $\eps$-precision non-negative matrix vector product in $\wt O(n^{1+p}/\eps^{3+p})$.
+Inside every bucket, the coordinates are approximately the same (up to $1+\eps$), so one can effectively `factor out' the coordinates $y_j$ in the desired sum for the first coordinate of $Ky$, and use a standard KDE query.
+Intuitively, this bucketing allows us to treat elements with similar magnitudes as a single group, reducing the problem to a standard unweighted KDE query for each bucket. \cite{b0} show that setting a \emph{universal} value of $\mu = O(\frac{\eps^2}n)$ in the KDE query suffices for every bucket, leading to a running time of $\wt O(\frac{n^{p_g}}{\eps^{2+2p_g}})$ per bucket and a total running time of $\wt O(\frac{n^{p_g}}{\eps^{3+2p}})$ per coordinate, and hence an overall $\eps$-precision non-negative matrix vector product in $\wt O(\frac{n^{1+p_g}}{\eps^{3+2p_g}})$.